Research Article | Open Access

 (Cherlin, 2004).

-This cultural shift occurred without corresponding information
+This cultural shift occurred without corresponding information about how

-emotional intimacy, psychological safety, sexual fulfillment, and personal
+intimacy, psychological safety, sexual fulfillment, and personal

 growth—functions it had rarely been required to serve historically (Finkel et